atredd23/monkeyeers/README.md

 Monkeyeers Match Host is a party game app inspired by Monikers-style play.
 Players split into teams and try to guess the same set of cards across three rounds, with clue rules getting stricter each round.

+___This project is a personal, non-commercial adaptation built for learning purposes.
+No copyright infringement intended.
+All rights to the original Monikers game belong to their respective owners.___

 ## What The Game Is

 This app is a host screen for in-person gameplay.
 It helps you: